-At Walden, we believe it is our priority and obligation to treat not just patients’ eating disorders, but any other co-occurring disorders they may have.
-To achieve this, our multidisciplinary team of experienced and dedicated doctors, nurse practitioners, nurses, dietitians, counselors, social workers, expressive therapists and mental health counselors evaluate each patient and develop a treatment plan that addresses all of their symptoms, not just their eating disorder.
+Our multidisciplinary team of experienced and dedicated doctors, physicians, nurse practitioners, nurses, dietitians, counselors, social workers, expressive therapists and mental health counselors evaluates each individual and develops a treatment plan that helps to address all symptoms co-occurring with a patient’s eating disorder.